-The president appoints a member, subject to the approval of the executive board, who is not authorized to sign on the bank account to review each bank statement.
+The president appoints a member, subject to the executive board's approval, who is not authorized to sign on the bank account to review each account statement.
 The statement reviewer utilizes the Texas PTA Statement Review by Non-Signer Form.
 The secretary presents the result of this review at the executive board meeting.

-Financial Reconciliations
+Financial Reconciliation

-A financial reconciliation is performed: at the end of the fiscal year; when any authorized check signer is added or deleted on any bank account; and at any time deemed necessary by the president or three (3) or more members.
-The president appoints the financial reconciliation committee consisting of not less than three (3) members, who are not authorized signers, the current secretary, incoming treasurer, nor be related by blood or marriage or reside in the same household as the authorized signers.
+A financial reconciliation is performed: at the end of the fiscal year when any authorized check signer is added or deleted on any bank account; and at any time deemed necessary by the president or three (3) or more members.
+The president appoints the financial reconciliation committee consisting of not less than three (3) members who are not authorized signers, the current secretary, incoming treasurer, nor be related by blood or marriage or reside in the same household as the authorized signers or current secretary.
 The financial reconciliation committee report shall be adopted by a majority vote of the association at the regular membership meeting immediately following the financial reconciliation.